LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes on acquisition:** N/A

 **Notes of caution:** Check outputs to make sure that all scheduled makeup surveys are completed on time.

+#### preferred_method

+**Data type:** String

+**Default input:** N/A

+**Description:** Allows for surveying methods to determine which follow-up method to run if multiples are present.
+If not set, LDAR-Sim will expect only 1 followup method to be present for a single program.
+Site level follow-up methods can be used by leveraging this parameter, allowing for subsequent rounds of screenings based on initial screening results.
+This feature can be used to model work-practices with multiple screening done in order to increase confidence in fugitive emissions, measurement accuracy, etc. Each method in the follow-up chain must have the preferred_method set to the corresponding method it triggers.

+**Notes on acquisition:** N/A

+**Notes of caution:** If method within a program is set to have a preferred follow up method, all methods used by the program should also be set with a preferred method to avoid ambiguity of which followup method is being used.
+The last follow-up method in a work practice must be at a component level for leaks to be tagged and then repaired.

 #### proportion